Graveyard slot: Saturday nights

 Premium cable networks have typically used Saturday nights to showcase pay-cable premieres of theatrical and made-for-cable films, first-run specials (including concerts and stand-up comedy performances), and/or combat sports events.
 HBO began running all of its movie premieres exclusively on Saturdays in June 1992, marketing the promise of "a new movie every Saturday night" throughout the year; the frequency of movie premieres in the designated slot substantially declined in the early 2020s largely due to most of HBO's distribution partners (outside of sister studio Warner Bros.) migrating their pay-TV release windows to streaming competitors of co-owned Max (particularly services operated by their parent studios like Hulu and Peacock), an issue that has also affected rivals Showtime, Starz and MGM+ in recent years as streaming platforms have proliferated (including those with corporate ties to major studios) and consolidation has taken place in the studio business.
 Albeit with some exceptions, boxing and mixed martial arts matches (including events shown on pay-cable and pay-per-view) also have typically been held on Saturdays; HBO and, to a somewhat lesser degree, Showtime aired most of their fight cards (including events produced by their respective pay-per-view units) during the latter part of Saturday primetime starting in the early 1990s until both networks discontinued their live sports offerings.
-(HBO, which began airing boxing events exclusively on that night in 1992, ended its boxing telecasts in 2018; Showtime, which continued to air some of its boxing and post-2007 MMA events on Friday nights, shut down its sports division amid cutbacks instituted by parent Paramount Global in 2023, which brands their sports division only with CBS (US), Network 10 (Australia), and 5 (UK).)
+(HBO, which began airing boxing events exclusively on that night in 1992, ended its boxing telecasts in 2018; Showtime, which continued to air some of its boxing and post-2007 MMA events on Friday nights, shut down its sports division amid cutbacks instituted in 2023 by parent Paramount Global, owner of remaining U.S. sports division CBS Sports.)